zafir100100/event-management-service/README.md

-To run this project, you need to have a working installation of [Node.js](https://nodejs.org/en/) If you don't have NestJs, install it after node.js using npm i -g @nestjs/cli finally install node modules using npm install
+To run this project, you need to have a working installation of [Node.js](https://nodejs.org/en/)

+If you don't have NestJs, install it after node.js using npm i -g @nestjs/cli

+Finally install node modules using npm install

 To run the project, use npm run start:dev